Women's liberation movement in Oceania: Australia

+The Regatta Hotel protest in 1965, which challenged the ban on women being served drinks in public bars in Queensland, is recognised as a defining moment in the women's liberation movement in Australia.
+In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.

 In 1969, Martha Ansara, who had relocated after a divorce from the United States that year to Sydney, joined with Margaret Eliot, Sandra Hawker, and Coonie Sandford to form a discussion group about materials on the Women's Liberation Movement that she had brought from the States.
-They decided to host a meeting on the topic and prepared a pamphlet Only the Chains Have Changed to announce the January 1970 meeting.
+They decided to host a meeting on the topic and at an anti-Vietnam demonstration on 15 December 1969, distributed a pamphlet they had prepared titled Only the Chains Have Changed to announce the "inaugural" public meeting of Sydney Women's Liberation for 14 January 1970.

 That same year, Warren Osmond, a tutor at the University of Adelaide had read about the protest over the Miss America Pageant and wrote an article in On Dit, the student newspaper drawing parallels with the university's "Miss Fresher" Pageant.
 In March 1970, a group of Adelaide Women's Liberation adherents picketed the contest.
 By May, the first nationwide conference on Women's Liberation, profiling "Female Conditioning" was organised in Melbourne, spreading the movement quickly across Australia.

 After police raided the Heatherbrae Clinic, an abortion referral facility in 1970, the Sydney Women's Liberation group organised a protest in July and wrote about it in their newsletter.
 Throughout the September trial, they demonstrated at the court, advocating for legal abortion.
 The WLM organised a motorcade and petition drive for abortion in October.
 In January 1971, the Gay Liberation affiliate of the Sydney WLM was formed.
 Hungry for information on the theory and philosophy of the movement, such texts as, The Female Eunuch (1970) by Germaine Greer, an Australian-born woman living in Britain; Sexual Politics (1970) by American Kate Millett; The Dialectic of Sex (1970) by Canadian-American Shulamith Firestone; and Woman's Estate (1971) by British Juliet Mitchell became widely read and discussed.
 The mixture of texts from various countries as well as from different political backgrounds resulted in a commitment to collectivity and divergent ideas on how issues which involved women should be addressed.